Core banking

 Core banking is a banking service provided by a group of networked bank branches where customers may access their bank account and perform basic transactions from any of the member branch offices.

 Core banking is often associated with retail banking and many banks treat the retail customers as their core banking customers.
 Businesses are usually managed via the corporate banking division of the institution.
-Core banking covers basic depositing and lending of money.

-Core banking functions will include transaction accounts, loans, mortgages and payments.
+Core banking covers basic depositing and lending of money and include functions such as transaction accounts, loans, mortgages and payments.
 Banks make these services available across multiple channels like automated teller machines, Internet banking, mobile banking and branches.

-Banking software and network technology allows a bank to centralise its record keeping and allow access from any location.
+Core banking software is a key part of banking software and network technology that allows a bank to centralise its record keeping and provide core banking services.

 History

 Core banking became possible with the advent of computer and telecommunication technology that allowed information to be shared between bank branches quickly and efficiently.

 Before the 1970s it used to take at least a day for a transaction to reflect in the real account because each branch had their local servers, and the data from the server in each branch was sent in a batch to the servers in the data center only at the end of the day (EOD).

 Over the following 30 years most banks moved to core banking applications to support their operations creating a Centralized Online Real-time Exchange (or Environment) (CORE).
 This meant that all the bank's branches could access applications from centralized data centers.
 Deposits made were reflected immediately on the bank's servers, and the customer could withdraw the deposited money from any of the bank's branches.